madskristensen/TypeScriptCompileOnSave/README.md

 When the `tsconfig.json` file is set up correctly, then transpilation happens automatically every time you save one of the source `.js` or `.jsx` files.

 ### Troubleshooting
 If the compilation doesn't work, the first thing to try is to build the ASP.NET Core project.
+That triggers the built-in TypeScript compiler.

-If the output `.js` file is not being generated then it is becuase the `tsconfig.json` isn't setup correctly.
-Make sure both `"compileOnSave"` `"compilerOptions/allowJs"` is set to `true`.
+If the output `.js` file is not being generated then it is becuase the `tsconfig.json` isn't set up correctly.
+Make sure both `"compileOnSave"` `"compilerOptions/allowJs"` is set to `true` and that `"include"` or `"files"` point to the source file.

+If it works on project build, then it should work when saving source files too.

 ## Contribute
 Check out the [contribution guidelines](.github/CONTRIBUTING.md)